This is an updated version of the original primer that

 in an interview during his time as the acting Comptroller of

-Currency (OCC) that "it is entirely an odd construct that can
+the Currency: "It is entirely an odd construct that can be

-not sure why we have it other than to keep lawyers fully
+sure why we have it other than to keep lawyers fully employed.

-employed.
-An observation as a policy maker that I think we have
+An observation as a policy maker that I think we have to be

-June edition of magazine, IFLR surveyed a number of
+June 2018 edition of the magazine, IFLR surveyed a number

-identify some of the current issues with the Volcker Rule.
-One
+identify what some of the issues with the Volcker Rule were at

-exclusions or additional exclusions should be amended.
-Around
+exclusions or additional exclusions should be amended should

-70% suggested that the exclusions should be indeed be
+suggested that the exclusions should be indeed be amended.

 "We tend to use more laymen terms, and rules that are closer